What is Engineering?

 "Engineers are trained professionals who follow scientific principles, design new tools and machines, and build, fabricate and/or manufacture products," said Guo.

-Engineering is not just about math and science, even though technical skills feature heavily in the profession.
-Engineers must also think critically and creatively and have an innate sense of curiosity.
-Variety and flexibility are part of what makes the profession attractive to so many; there's an opportunity to shape your career based on your unique passions and interests.
+Engineering is about more than just math and science, even though technical skills are heavily a part of the profession.
+They must also think critically and creatively and have an innate curiosity.

+There's an opportunity to shape your career based on your unique passions and interests.
 "You can forge your own path while applying mathematics, science and even art,” said Gorczyca.
 The wide-ranging options for an engineering career make the profession truly customizable.

 How Do I Become an Engineer?